stupid-cloud/Pymatsci/docs/source/usage.rst

    N = \frac{{2({n^2} + {m^2} + mn)p}}{{{g_1}}}

-where g1 is the greatest common divisor of n+2m and 2n+m, and p is the period.
+where g\ :sub:`1` is the greatest common divisor of n+2m and 2n+m, and p is the period.

 **Magic-angle graphene**